 - Complete any summer job about 2-3 weeks before returning to school and begin gradually increasing practice time (no more than 10% increase per week).

 Q: “My student seems to be distraught: Without violating HIPAA guidelines, what can I do to help?”

-Answered by Ralph Manchester, MD; Professor in the Department of Medicine in the UR School of Medicine and Dentistry, Vice Provost and a Fellow in the American College of Physicians.
+Dr. Ralph Manchester is Professor in the Department of Medicine in the UR School of Medicine and Dentistry, Vice Provost and a Fellow in the American College of Physicians.
 Dr. Manchester served as Editor of the Journal, Performing Arts Medicine from 2006 to 2015.
-He is the immediate Past President of the Performing Arts Medicine Association and a Past President of both the American College Health Association and the NYS College Health Association.: August, 2020
+He is the immediate Past President of the Performing Arts Medicine Association and a Past President of both the American College Health Association and the NYS College Health Association.

 A: Unless you are a health care professional, HIPAA does not apply.
 However, if you are a faculty or staff member at a K-12 school or an institution of higher education, FERPA might apply.
 In general, FERPA regulations allow school officials to inform a family member when a student is exhibiting behavior that raises concerns about the student’s safety.